isaacnmm/pestpolicy-hugo2XX/content/posts/best-white-paints-for-interior-walls/index.md

 Caldwell is a water-based paint that features a high-quality natural ingredient that acts instantly upon application without dripping.
 The low odor paint is well refined to improve molecular stickiness and reduce peeling that may occur.

 Indeed, Caliwel comes with a complex structural ratio that breaks evenly during application to form a uniform surface coating.
 The paint is manufactured with a simple dilution formula that is fast-drying and long-lasting.
-The [mildew-resistant paints](https://pestpolicy.com/mildew-resistant-paints/) for either rough, textured, or smooth surfaces.
+The [mildew-resistant paints](https://pestpolicy.com/mildew-resistant-paints/)for either rough, textured, or smooth surfaces.

 Caliwel is mildew-resistant and comes with ant-microbial properties that make it more suitable for homes, interior walls, and offices.